margaretmf/margaretmf.github.io/keycreativewriting.md

 You thought you had an enemy
 You really found a friend in disguise.
 You thought you were being laughed at.
-You really were being taught a powerful lesson.
+You really were being taught a lesson.
 The light in the darkness, it's so strong.

 You come waltzing in, feeling like you knew just what I needed.